 The danger of rolling over was taken care of, but we were still stuck on the sandbar with the waves crashing over the boat, anything that wasn’t tied down was washed away.

-By 11 pm. the wind had died down considerably and the boat rose high enough to let us pull off and limp into Blunden Harbour, half frozen, dead tired and soaked to the bone.
+By 11 pm. the wind had died down considerably and the boat rose high enough on the rising tide to let us pull off and limp into Blunden Harbour, half-frozen, dead tired and soaked to the bone.
 We pulled out of Blunden Harbour with our one section of wood the following day.